Graylog2/documentation/pages/enterprise/cloud_forwarder/cloud_forwarder.rst

 on your Forwarder(s) and corresponding input(s).
 Here are a few methods to analyze and extract details on Forwarder
 activity:

-* review active Forwarder(s) in the UI
+* Review active Forwarder(s) in the UI
-* call REST endpoints to consume information on health and list of inputs
+* Call REST endpoints to consume information on health and list of inputs
-* export Forwarder metrics from Prometheus, a third-party monitoring tool
+* Export Forwarder metrics from Prometheus, a third-party monitoring tool

 Forwarder Overview
 ==================